-Lisbeth Salander is back again in this fifth book of the series.
-Yes, this is the fifth book in the Millennium Series that was started by Stieg Larsson and continued by David Lagercrantz after Larsson’s 2004 untimely death.
+Lisbeth Salander is back again in this fifth book of the Millennium series.
+Yes, this is the fifth book in the series started by Stieg Larsson and continued by David Lagercrantz after Larsson’s untimely death in 2004.

-However, I was pretty disappointed with The Girl in the Spider’s web, and resolved to forget about this series.
+However, I was disappointed with The Girl in the Spider’s web and resolved to forget about this series.

 About the Book